Young People

 Summer Sports croquet match

-When we’re back in full, in-person operation, most months, on the third Sunday of the month, the young people join the 10:30 AM congregation for the full service and assume all the adult roles for which they are liturgically qualified and have an interest in trying out.
+When they are available, we offer our young people the opportunity to assume all the adult roles for which they are liturgically qualified and have an interest in trying out.
 Sometimes it’s a lot, and sometimes it’s just holding the box for the “Thank Offering” (They collect money to support a community outreach activity the young people themselves select each year via their monthly Thank Offerings.)

-Four years ago, their partner was the Refugee Program at St. Mary’s Church.
+Several years ago, their partner in outreach was the Refugee Program at St. Mary’s Church.
 In addition to the financial donation, one girl tutored one of the Syrian girls in reading during the winter months.

 at Little Guild